 There’s hope: reducing your stress can help reduce your risk of developing many PCOS-related co-morbidities.
 It can also help you manage your PCOS.

 Everyone’s body has a natural reaction to stress.
-Women with PCOS have stronger physical responses to stress compared to women without PCOS.
+People with PCOS have stronger physical responses to stress compared to people without PCOS.
 This stronger response to stress increases the risk of depression, cardiovascular disease, and type 2 diabetes.

-Managing stress is important for everyone’s health, and it’s really important for women with PCOS.
+Managing stress is important for everyone’s health, and it’s really important for people with PCOS.

 I know how stressful PCOS is.
 I know how serious it is, and how overwhelming it can be, but you only have one body.